St. Jude storm: Forecast

 The storm was first forecast in the week before it occurred, with the Met Office supercomputer modelling the storm four days before it even formed.
 Initial predictions, broadcast on 24 October, were that the south coast would be affected.
 A later forecast was that the storm would pass over the United Kingdom on a more northerly track, affecting all areas south of the Midlands.
 Predictions were for 20–40 mm of rain, with wind speeds of 80 mph falling in a period of six to nine hours.
 These were later updated, with winds of Force 11 predicted.

 The Met Office issued "Amber – be prepared" warnings on 24 October for the storm along the south coast of England, with a "Yellow – be aware" warning extending up to the Midlands.
 Warnings up to the Midlands were upgraded to amber on 25 October.

 The forecast storm was widely reported in the British press on 25 October, with comparisons being made to the Great Storm of 1987 and the Burns' Day Storm of 1990.
-A Met Office spokeswoman said the 1990 storm, when damaging winds affected a larger area of the UK, was a better comparison than the 1987 storm, though in fact the great storm of 1987 did actually effect a similar swathe of England when matched with this storm.
+A Met Office spokeswoman said the 1990 storm, when damaging winds affected a larger area of the UK, was a better comparison than the 1987 storm, though in fact the great storm of 1987 did actually affect a similar swathe of England when matched with this storm.
 Later projections predicted the storm to have a severity more like storms in October 2000, January 2007, and March 2008.
 Forecasters in the UK latterly thought the storm would affect England in a similar manner to the storm of 27–28 October 2002.
 Michael Fish, who made an infamous error in forecasting the Great Storm of 1987, wrote that he felt that people should delay their journey to work because of the storm.
 The Met Office received praise for the accuracy of its forecast.

 On 26 October, Météo-France issued orange warnings for Brittany, Normandy, coastal Picardy and Nord-Pas de Calais.
 Twelve departments in Northern France were placed on alert, all in the regions of Brittany, Haute Normandie and Nord-Pas-de-Calais, as well as the departments of Calvados, Loire-Atlantique, Manche and Somme.

 The Royal Netherlands Meteorological Institute issued a warning of severe gusts of 75 to 100 km/h on Monday with gusts up to between 90 and 120 km/h expected in the afternoon on 28 October.
 In the Netherlands, four provinces were placed on alert – Utrecht, North Holland, South Holland and Zeeland.
 On the north-west coast of the Netherlands, winds of Force 11 were predicted.